MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-I-A-Mobile-Offshore-Drilling-Units/part-107-Inspection-Certification/subpart-B-Inspection-Certification/section-107.231.md

 (6) The vessel design and equipment requirements of the oil pollution regulations (33 CFR Part 155, Subpart B);

-(7) The Rules of the Road requirements for the waters in which the unit navigates, contained in -
+(7) The Rules of the Road requirements for the waters in which the unit navigates, contained in—

 (i) 33 U.S.C.
 Chapters 3, 4, 5, or 21; and